Iftikhar Ali Khan Pataudi: Early life and family

-Education
+Education and marriage

 Educated at Chiefs' College (later renamed Aitchison College), Lahore, and at Balliol College, Oxford, Iftikhar married Begum Sajida Sultan, second daughter of Hamidullah Khan, last ruling Nawab of Bhopal, in 1939.
 Hamidullah Khan was to have been succeeded in the titles and privileges associated with the ruling house of Bhopal by his eldest daughter Abida Sultan.
 She emigrated to Pakistan in the aftermath of the partition of India.
 His voluntary accession of his state to India by going to Delhi has been recounted in V P Menon's book The story of Integration of Indian States.
 V P Menon remembered him as "Great Patriot who unfortunately died young".
-Sajida therefore succeeded her father and was recognised by the government of India as Begum of Bhopal in 1961.
+Sajida therefore succeeded her husband and was recognised by the government of India as Begum of Bhopal in 1961.
 Upon her demise in 1995, her son Mansoor succeeded to the estates and titles associated with the Nawabs of Bhopal.

 Cricketing career

 Iftikhar Ali Khan was coached at school in India by Oxford cricketer M. G. Slater and then in England by Frank Woolley.
 He went to Oxford in 1927.
 It was two years before he won a blue; this was for a 106 and 84 that saved a match against Cambridge.
 In the 1931 season, he scored 1,307 runs for Oxford and finished with a batting average of 93, heading the Oxford averages.
 In the University Match that year, Alan Ratcliffe scored 201 for Cambridge, a new record.
 Pataudi declared that he would beat it, and hit 238* on the very next day.
 This stood as a record for the University Match until 2005.
 Pataudi qualified to play for Worcestershire in 1932 but played only three matches and scored just 65 runs in six innings.
 However, his slaughter of Tich Freeman with marvellous footwork during an innings of 165 for the Gentlemen at Lord's in July 1932 gained him a place on the Ashes tour for that winter.
 He was selected as a Wisden Cricketer of the Year in 1932.